 Wife: ‘You have to mention that dress every time don’t you!
 You know I’m sensitive about my weight.
 I’m sorry, of course I trust you.
 Please don’t leave me.
 I guess you’re right, I probably did make a mistake like last time.
 You’re probably right, maybe you should look after our bank accounts from now on’.

-Conclusion: The husband has managed to gaslight his wife by changing the subject, distracting her with his outburst and insults and accusations, and by saying that she is the one in the wrong.
-The wife stops questioning him about the money because she is too preoccupied with thinking about the hurtful things he said and wondering if she did make a mistake when reading the bank statements.
+Conclusion: The husband could have lied to his wife about taking the money, but instead he has managed to gaslight her by flipping the subject, distracting her with insults and accusations, and convincing her that she is the one in the wrong.
+She stops questioning him about the money because she is too preoccupied with thinking about the hurtful things he said and wondering if she did make a mistake when reading the bank statements.
 She concludes that she was in the wrong and she must have made a mistake.

 Do you see how this has changed her perception of events?